 - Preparing for your child to start school

-If you are thinking of benefitting from the EYEC Childcare option on return from maternity leave please do get your name down as soon as you know you are pregnant; the waiting list is 18 months in duration.
-Such an early time to consider this but if you wish to decline a place on return and choose another route at least you have another option open to you.
+If you think of benefitting from the EYEC Childcare option on return from maternity leave, please do get your name down as soon as you know you are pregnant; the waiting list is 18 months in duration.
+Such an early time to consider this, but if you wish to decline a place on return and choose another route, at least you have another option open to you.

 Dr Simon Hepworth – Director of Enterprise

-My role is to connect more of Imperial’s academics, students and discoveries with leading entrepreneurs and pioneers from industry.
-My ultimate goal is to generate more opportunities for collaboration that make a real world impact.
-I joined Imperial College in September 2009 with 14 years corporate experience in the automotive and electronics sectors.
-I was a founder of the Corporate Partnerships activity at Imperial, and led the development of the Imperial Business Partners membership programme and the Foresight Practice.
+My role is to connect more of Imperial’s academics, students and discoveries with leading entrepreneurs and pioneers from the industry.
+My ultimate goal is to generate more opportunities for collaboration that make a real-world impact.
+I joined Imperial College in September 2009 with 14 years of corporate experience in the automotive and electronics sectors.
+I was a founder of the Corporate Partnerships activity at Imperial and led the development of the Imperial Business Partners membership programme and the Foresight Practice.
 I am currently Chairman of the board of Imperial College Consultants Ltd (ICON) and sits on the Innovations Partnership Board, which oversees the technology transfer operations of the university.

-Prior to joining Imperial, I held engineering and commercial roles at Visteon and Ford Motor Company in the UK and overseas.
-I am an Engineer by training, with a DPhil in neural network based control from Oxford University and a BEng in systems engineering from Salford University.
+Before joining Imperial, I held engineering and commercial roles at Visteon and Ford Motor Company in the UK and overseas.
+I am an Engineer by training, with a DPhil in neural network-based control from Oxford University and a BEng in systems engineering from Salford University.

 I have 3 children, currently aged 12, 10 and 5.
 I commute by train from outside London.
-My wife is a part time primary school teacher.
-Our children have attended nursery, before school and after school clubs in order to let their parents work.
+My wife is a part-time primary school teacher.
+Our children have attended nursery, before school and after school clubs to let their parents work.
 I have done my fair share of morning drop-offs, taking time out when they are sick, and working from home when there are special events like school plays and sports events.
-I am happy to share stories on the above, and my thoughts on dealing with the inevitable time pressures and conflicts of attention that arise from meeting demanding expectations at work and at home.
+I am happy to share stories on the above and my thoughts on dealing with the inevitable time pressures and conflicts of attention that arise from meeting demanding expectations at work and at home.

-Dr Aimee Morgans - Reader in the Department of Mechanical Engineering
+Dr Aimee Morgans - Professor in the Department of Mechanical Engineering

-I have two girls, born in 2009 and 2012.
-I returned to work after 6 months both times, using childcare near home so that I could share responsibilities with my partner (and cycle into work!).
-I have worked full time since returning both times, spending one day a week working from home.
+I have two daughters, born in 2009 and 2012 when I was a Lecturer and Senior Lecturer, respectively.
+I returned to work after six months both times, using childcare near home to share responsibilities with my partner.

 I am happy to provide discussions on:

-- Building up a support network outside of your department within college can be invaluable
+- Building up a support network outside of your department within the college can be invaluable.

-Dr Kevin Murphy - Reader in Endocrinology, Department of Medicine
+Dr Kevin Murphy - Professor in Endocrinology, Department of Medicine

-I am a Reader in Endocrinology in the Department of Medicine.
-I run a small research team investigating how the gut senses food in order to regulate appetite.
-I am Director of Postgraduate Studies (Research) for the Department of Medicine, and so responsible for the progress of the approximately 330 postgraduate students we host.
+I am a Professor in Endocrinology in the Department of Medicine.
+I run a small research team investigating how the gut senses food to regulate appetite.
+I am Director of Postgraduate Studies (Research) for the Department of Medicine and responsible for the progress of the approximately 330 postgraduate students we host.
 I have a number of teaching responsibilities, including being Director of the Intercalated BSc in Endocrinology.
-In addition, I am heavily involved in Outreach for the Faculty of Medicine; I'm admissions tutor with responsibility for widening participation in medicine, and lead for our flagship 'Pathways to Medicine' programme which is supported by the social mobility charity the Sutton Trust.
+In addition, I am heavily involved in Outreach for the Faculty of Medicine; I'm an admissions tutor responsible for widening participation in medicine and lead for our flagship 'Pathways to Medicine' programme, which is supported by the social mobility charity the Sutton Trust.

-Dr Vicky Salem - NIHR Clinical Lecturer in Diabetes and Endocrinology, Hammersmith
+Dr Vicky Salem - Clinical Senior Lecturer in Bioengineering

 I certainly don’t have all of the answers - every person's situation is different - but I would be happy to provide the following areas of support: